 Churchill Scholarships, offered by the Winston Churchill Foundation of the United States, provide for one year of post-baccalaureate study in the sciences, engineering, and mathematics at the University of Cambridge.
 (Consult the foundation’s website for eligible fields of study.)

 Each scholarship covers a recipient’s university and college fees at Cambridge.
 Churchill Scholars receive a living allowance of £11,000 for nine-month programs, £12,000 for ten- or eleven-month programs, and £13,000 for full-year programs.
-Scholars also receive a travel allowance of up to $1,000 for travel to and from the U.K. and reimbursement for visa application fees.
+Scholars also receive a travel allowance of up to $1,500 for travel to and from the U.K. and reimbursement for visa application fees, plus $500 for personal travel abroad.
 The foundation also offers the possibility of a special research grant of up to $2,000 to enable scholars to participate in special opportunities for academic or professional development.

 Candidates must be U.S. citizens and currently enrolled as seniors at (or recently graduated from) an institution participating in the scholarship program.
 Upon taking up his or her scholarship, a scholar must be between the ages of 19 and 26, must hold a bachelor’s degree or an equivalent, and may not yet have attained a doctorate.